africanvisionmalawi/avm-site/src/pages/environment/reforestation/index.md

 ---
 templateKey: page-basic
 title: Reforestation
-description: How our Reforestation Project is promoting self-sufficiency within our support area
+description: How our Reforestation Project is promoting self-sufficiency in Malawi
 headerImage: "/img/chemex.jpg"

 ---